The cosmological Mass Varying Neutrino model in the late universe: Introduction

 The standard spatially flat $\Lambda$CDM cosmological model~\citep{1984ApJ...284..439P,Peebles:2002gy,Caldwell2009,Silvestri:2009hh} (for a recent review, see~\citep{Lopez-Corredoira:2023jhh}) agrees well with various observational constraints obtained over the past decades~\citep{Planck:2018nkj,Planck:2018vyg,ACT:2020gnv, eBOSS:2020yzd}.

-Being still a fiducial cosmological model at present, the $\Lambda$CDM model has several, statistically significant tensions and anomalies with various datasets, the number of which increases as more accurate observational data are obtained (for recent comprehensive reviews, see~\citep{DiValentino:2021izs,Perivolaropoulos:2021jda,Moresco:2022phi,DiValentino:2022fjm,Abdalla:2022yfr, Peebles:2022akh,Hu:2023jqc,Vagnozzi:2023nrq}.

-Among these discrepancies, one of the most prominent is the tension on the Hubble constant $H_0$, which manifests itself as a discrepancy of more than $5\sigma$ in the measured value of $H_0$ when comparing Planck Cosmic Microwave Background data \cite{Planck:2018vyg} with local distance ladder estimates, namely the SH0ES collaboration ~\citep{Riess:2022mme}.
+Although the $\Lambda$CDM model remains the fiducial cosmological model, it exhibits several statistically significant tensions and anomalies with various datasets.
+The number of such discrepancies increases as more precise observational data become available (for recent comprehensive reviews, see~\citep{DiValentino:2021izs,Perivolaropoulos:2021jda,Moresco:2022phi,DiValentino:2022fjm,Abdalla:2022yfr, Peebles:2022akh,Hu:2023jqc,Vagnozzi:2023nrq}.
+Among these discrepancies, one of the most prominent is the Hubble constant tension $H_0$, which manifests as a significant disagreement between Planck Cosmic Microwave Background (CMB) data~\cite{Planck:2018vyg} and local measurements from the Supernova $H_0$ for the Equation of State (SH0ES) collaboration~\citep{Riess:2021jrx}.

 The presence of still unsolved problems in the $\Lambda$CDM model inspires and stimulates cosmologists to explore dark energy models that go beyond the $\Lambda$CDM model~\citep{DiValentino:2021izs,Abdalla:2022yfr,Khalife:2023qbu}.
 The dynamical scalar field $\phi$CDM models are one of many alternatives to the $\Lambda$CDM model.
 In these models, dark energy is represented in the form of a uniform cosmological scalar field that slowly varies in the present epoch~\citep{Ratra:1987rm,Ratra:1987aj, Wetterich:1987fk}.
 In these models, the energy density and pressure are time dependent functions under the assumption that the scalar field is described by the ideal barotropic fluid model.